Every year I say I’m not going to do it.

 “Uh, yeah.
 I just noticed that.”

 Fortunately my orthodontist is an old pal.
 (Did I mention, my husband and I have both been through Invisalign treatments in that office??)
-He allowed me to slip Caroline in for Rebecca and all’s well that ends well.
+He allowed me to slip C in for R and all’s well that ends well.

 Until the next time I get the time wrong or forget to pick up a child or drive to the wrong location.

 It happens at least once a month.

 Tonight it’s back to the rat race.
 My to-list gets longer and the hours left in the day get shorter.

 And the kids wonder why there are no Christmas lights on the trees yet.

 I’ll get to it, I tell them.

 I’ll get to all of it . . . eventually.